FACK1/Familia/README.md

 We're gonna be using camelCase across our whole app.

 ### Linting rules
-We're gonna be using ES-Lint.
+We're gonna be using Airbnb style guide and standard.

 ### How we're gonna be handling Async JS
 Using promises.